martinmernerfer-dot/Current/levedad.md

-# “What if a demon were to creep after you one night, in your loneliest loneliness, and say, 'This life which you live must be lived by you once again and innumerable times more; and every pain and joy and thought and sigh must come again to you, all in the same sequence..." - Nietzche
+ “What if a demon were to creep after you one night, in your loneliest loneliness, and say, 'This life which you live must be lived by you once again and innumerable times more; and every pain and joy and thought and sigh must come again to you, all in the same sequence..." - Nietzche

-- Seré mas *nonchalant*.
-Pero de la forma real.
-No como una proyección para otros por que no quiero ser honesto sobre mi estado mental.
+- A veces despierto y lo primero que noto es la carencia de sentido.
+Alguien se robó la importancia de todo lo que me rodea mientras dormía.
+	- Aún así, todo me parece tan tremendamente importante y
+	-
+	- .
+Cualquier cosa podría salir mal y seria un daño irreparable, con repercusiones tan grandes que no soy capaz ni de expresar.
+El final de todo lo que he trabajado por mantener.
+	-
+-

 - Me falta tomarme las cosas con mas calma.
 Soy muy fatalista.
 - Se trata de hacer cosas.
 	- Sin darles importancia.